 The challenge is how to discourage sugarcane growers not to use fires to burn their sugarcane leaves to facilitate their sugarcane harvests.

-The department has been in talk with some factories to apply incentives for fresh sugarcane harvesting, while improving pollution discharges from their factories, he said.
+The department has been in talks with some factories to apply incentives for fresh sugarcane harvesting while improving pollution discharges from their factories, he said.

-Bangkok, meanwhile, has started to feel the haze as smog has returned to Bangkok since late last month, when the air inversion in the winter season takes place, while its prime source of the pollution, diesel- based car engines keep increasing every year.
+Bangkok, meanwhile, has started to feel the haze as smog has returned to Bangkok since late last month, when the air inversion in the winter season takes place, while its prime source of pollution, diesel-based car engines, keeps increasing every year.